comicfans/comicfans.github.io/_posts/2018-01-01-computer-tutorial-index.markdown

 So with my tutorial , I'll reorder the Computer/Programming knowledge as comics painting, you're not learning a single Knowledge point ,but a System.

+You can read this tutorial by two ways, one is chapter by chapter , just like traditional book.
+If you like step by step learn , you can follow the main index.
+Another one is knowledge graph system based .
+It's just a game,  any chapter requires some sort of "skill points" and you must fit this requirements to view chapter.
+Finish chapter will gain the skill points.